-Substance Misuse Strategy Drug-related Deaths Hate Crime Awareness A Substance Misuse Strategy and Action Plan has been produced which sets out the activity that will be undertaken to address drug and alcohol misuse within the Borough Following a concern around an increase in DRDs, over 450 Naloxone kits have been distributed to supported accommodation providers, hostel workers and carers Several training sessions were commissioned from Show Racism the Red Card and 'Be' (an LGBT organisation) to increase understanding of hate crime and its consequences Supporting Vulnerable Adults Preventing Violent Extremism Strengthening Links The Multi-Agency Safeguarding Hub (MASH) to has continued to provide additional support to vulnerable adults with multiple and complex needs Continued to work in partnership with partners and communities to reduce the impact of community tensions and to raise profile of Preventing Extremism The re-alignment of Community Safety has resulted in stronger links with Licensing and Enforcement, Trading Standards, Private Rented Sector Housing and Public Health Domestic Homicide Reviews ASB Tools and Powers Training and Development Commissioned several Domestic Homicide Reviews (DHRs) to review local practice to ensure robust and effective processes to safeguard local residents Implementation of the new ASB Tools and Powers (including the roll out of a number of Public Space Protection Orders across the Borough) and Problem Solving Training Delivered and commissioned a range of training / development to staff to equip staff with necessary skill and knowledge to tackle community safety issues Phoenix Project Platform - Outreach Work CSB Structures Phoenix Project Commissioned Tyne and Wear Fire and Rescue Service to work with young people to change their attitude and behaviour in relation to setting deliberate fires and hoax calls Commissioned Platform to deliver outreach work within hotspot locations to offer advice and specialist intervention on drug and alcohol awareness to young people The Community Safety Board held a Development Session to realign its existing structures to ensure that it remained fit for purpose Community Safety Funding Domestic Violence Support and Advice (DVSA) Car Domestic Abuse Champions Successfully bid for national funding to increase local provision linked with domestic abuse, preventing violent extremism and hate crime agendas Supported the roll out of a bespoke project designed to respond in a timelier manner to protect victims of domestic abuse Gateshead CSB has continued to train Domestic Abuse Champions across a range of Council services and partner agencies to raise profile of support available Community Safety Strategies Bonfire Night Supporting ASB Victims Working with our partners, a range of multi- agency strategies have been produced and/or refreshed and implemented throughout the last 12 months A partnership intelligence-led approach was taken to help minimise the impact of deliberate secondary fires within Gateshead in the lead up to Bonfire Night Commissioned an ASB Volunteer Scheme to provide help, guidance and support to victims of Anti-Social Behaviour and Hate Crime within Gateshead Closure Order Task and Finish Groups Strategic Assessment Process Successful in obtaining our first Closure Order which provided reassurance and protection to local residents suffering from disturbance, harassment and intimidation A range of time-limited Task and Finish Groups have been established to provide a co- ordinated multi-agency response combat anti- social behaviour in hotspot locations Fundamentally change the way in which we deliver the statutory multi-agency Strategic Assessment process and delivered a joint session in conjunction with Safe Newcastle
+Substance Misuse Strategy Drug-related Deaths Hate Crime Awareness A Substance Misuse Strategy and Action Plan has been produced which sets out the activity that will be undertaken to address drug and alcohol misuse within the Borough Following a concern around an increase in DRDs, over 450 Naloxone kits have been distributed to supported accommodation providers, hostel workers and carers.
+Several training sessions were commissioned from Show Racism the Red Card and 'Be' (an LGBT organisation) to increase understanding of hate crime and its consequences Supporting Vulnerable Adults Preventing Violent Extremism Task and Finish Groups The Multi-Agency Safeguarding Hub (MASH) to has continued to provide additional support to vulnerable adults with multiple and complex needs Continued to work in partnership with partners and communities to reduce the impact of community tensions and to raise profile of Preventing Extremism Set-up Task and Finish Groups to tackle a range of issues affecting local residents (inc. motorcycle disorder, youth-related ASB, graffiti and community tensions) Domestic Homicide Reviews ASB Tools and Powers Training and Development Commissioned several Domestic Homicide Reviews (DHRs) to review local practice to ensure robust and effective processes to safeguard local residents Implementation of the new ASB Tools and Powers (including the roll out of a number of Public Space Protection Orders across the Borough) and Problem Solving Training Delivered and commissioned a range of training / development to staff to equip staff with necessary skill and knowledge to tackle community safety issues Phoenix Project Platform - Outreach Work CSB Structures Commissioned Tyne and Wear Fire and Rescue Service to work with young people to change their attitude and behaviour in relation to setting deliberate fires and hoax calls Commissioned Platform to deliver outreach work within hotspot locations to offer advice and specialist intervention on drug and alcohol awareness to young people The Community Safety Board held a Development Session to realign its existing structures to ensure that it remained fit for purpose Community Safety Funding Domestic Violence Support and Domestic Abuse Champions Successfully bid for national funding to increase local provision linked with domestic abuse, preventing violent extremism and hate crime agendas.
+Advice (DVSA) Car Supported the roll out of a bespoke project designed to respond in a timelier manner to protect victims of domestic abuse Gateshead CSB has continued to train Domestic Abuse Champions across a range of Council services and partner agencies to raise profile of support available Community Safety Strategies Bonfire Night Supporting ASB Victims Working with our partners, a range of multi- agency strategies have been produced and/or refreshed and implemented throughout the last 12 months A partnership intelligence-led approach was taken to help minimise the impact of deliberate secondary fires within Gateshead in the lead up to Bonfire Night Commissioned an ASB Volunteer Scheme to provide help, guidance and support to victims of Anti-Social Behaviour and Hate Crime within Gateshead Closure Order Task and Finish Groups Strategic Assessment Process Successful in obtaining our first Closure Order which provided reassurance and protection to local residents suffering from disturbance, harassment and intimidation A range of time-limited Task and Finish Groups have been established to provide a co- ordinated multi-agency response combat anti- social behaviour in hotspot locations Fundamentally change the way in which we deliver the statutory multi-agency Strategic Assessment process and delivered a joint session in conjunction with Safe Newcastle